 He had a literary verve which was unmistakable.
 He was a great journalist.
 And the intellectual power of his criticism of the Stalin regime . . . [is] accepted nowadays as justified, that he was right.
 But we didn’t know he was right.
 We knew he was interesting.
 And, in a way, if you lived in the Village [Greenwich Village in New York City in the 1930s], what was interesting was right.
 Certainly, the uninteresting was wrong.
 I’m not willing to altogether give that up, even today.

 Traditional definition can be limiting in ways that block broader insights and generalizations.
 But by looking for interesting family resemblances, and deploying a lighter touch in definition, one might see fresh patterns, comparisons, and contrasts.
-Umberto Eco did this in his attempt to identify fascism in the present.
-He wasn’t seeking an essentialist definition, or one grounded in the details of politics in the first half of the 20th century, thereby excluding from the designation fascist all those not belonging to that period.
-Instead, he tried to tease out the family resemblances that mark fascist movements throughout history.
-Eco coined the term Ur-Fascism (Eternal Fascism) for the sort of fascism he had in mind; the fascism that emerges in different places and times.
+Umberto Eco did this in his attempt to identify fascist resonances in the present.
+He wasn’t seeking an essentialist definition of fascism, or one grounded in the details of politics in the first half of the 20th century, thereby excluding from the designation fascist all those not belonging to that period.
+Instead, he tried to tease out family resemblances among movements throughout history that mark them, for Eco, as akin to the fascism he knew in the 1920-40s.
+Eco coined the term Ur-Fascism (Eternal Fascism) for the sort of fascism he had in mind; a fascism that he sees as emerging in different places and times.